scaleoutsean/longhorny/README.md

 - [Update version-related info and publish on PyPi](https://github.com/solidfire/solidfire-sdk-python/issues/60)
 - [Usage of dash-separated 'description-file' will not be supported starting Sep 26, 2024](https://github.com/solidfire/solidfire-sdk-python/issues/65)

-Older versions are available on `pip`, but may have other bugs.
+Older versions are available with `pip`, but may have bugs that have been solved since.

 See the Github [issues](https://github.com/solidfire/solidfire-sdk-python/issues) for more.